ITINordic/a2d2/README.md

 You will get the User object from the api which you can store in a local database.
 We do not recommend storage of the password and rather we encourage password based authentication only at initial login in, from which point we have created other 'Task' objects to initialise and retrieve access tokens.
 We are in beta state with limited documentation.
 Currently there is an OAuth2 client that can be created at login, and should be used for subsequent calls.
 We understand DHIS2 supports the sharing of a single client across devices and this should be improved shortly.

 Using this API, it is possible to retrieve metadata on programs and events and also to retrieve tracked entity instances.
 It is easily extensible and is open source.
 We have not versioned the api calls and it is currently working with 2.30, and 2.31.
 We have also not seen an incompatibility issues with 2.29.
-Either way, the simple architecture makes it possibe for others to use.
+Either way, the simple architecture makes it possibe for others to use and adapt.

 This is the first in a series of libraries which we hope will be useful to the community.
 We currently continue to actively develop the library.
 On how we implement it in our projects, we encourage a dependency injection framework such as dagger.

-To use the library in a project you can add the following dependency: repository - currently in snapshot with beta coming soon.
+To use the compiled library in a project you can add the following dependency: repository - currently in snapshot with beta coming soon.

         maven {